noahhepditch/Portfolio/README.md

 I coded a number guessing game!
 My first time coding!

 Podcast: "Learning's Latest" By: Julia Young:
-I listned to a podcast to learn all about online learning!
+I listened to a podcast to learn all about online learning!

 Calculator:
 I coded a calculator!